Geometric adaptive Monte Carlo in random environment: Simulation study

-The associated numerics and visualizations for the three examples are available in table \ref{speedup_tables} and appendix \ref{descriptives_appendix}, respectively.
-Table \ref{speedup_tables} gathers the ESS, runtime, efficiency and speed-up summaries, as these arise after averaging across the ten simulated chains per sampler.
-Figures \ref{acf_and_mean_figs} and \ref{traceplot_figs} of appendix \ref{descriptives_appendix} visualize the running mean, autocorrelation and trace of one specimen chain per sampler out of the ten simulated chains.
+Table \ref{speedup_tables} provides numerical summaries, while figures \ref{acf_and_mean_figs} and \ref{traceplot_figs} display visual summaries for the three examples.
+Table \ref{speedup_tables} gathers the ESS, runtime, efficiency and speed-up, as these arise after averaging across the ten simulated chains per sampler.
+Figures \ref{acf_and_mean_figs} and \ref{traceplot_figs} visualize the running mean, autocorrelation and trace of one specimen chain per sampler out of the ten simulated chains.